Segment Tool

 The gap in life expectancy is broken down so that the percentage contribution of causes will sum to 100 per cent.
 In some areas, particularly where the gap in life expectancy is small, or where only a few causes of death or age groups have excess mortality, care should be taken in interpreting the results.
 Some causes of death may be highlighted as contributing a large percentage of the life expectancy gap, even though the gap itself may be small.

 To aid interpretation, numbers of deaths are included in the data table.
-The table shows the total number of deaths in the selected area (or most deprived quintile of the selected area if the within area comparison is used) for each cause or age group in the period 2018-20, and the number of excess deaths for each cause or age group.
+The table shows the total number of deaths in the selected area (or most deprived quintile of the selected area if the within area comparison is used) for each cause or age group in the selected period, and the number of excess deaths for each cause or age group.
 If the mortality rate for a particular cause of death or age group is lower than the comparator area, then the number of excess deaths will be negative.

 When interpreting the within area breakdown, it is also important to consider the mortality rate for each cause in the area as a whole.
 For example, if a local authority has a very high mortality rate for cancer, the within area breakdown may not highlight cancer as a significant contributor to the within area gap because the mortality rates are consistently high across the whole local authority.
 In this case, cancer would still be an issue requiring consideration in the local authority, even though it had not been highlighted in the within area analysis.